BlaqueDevs/se-assignment-day-5-technical-writing-and-review-lorineanyango/README.md

 To effectively tailor your content to different audience types the following are the methods one should use;

-1. Know Your Audienceby understanding their background, interests, and expertise level; this helps you determine how much technical detail to include and what examples will resonate best.
+1. Know Your audience by understanding their background, interests, and expertise level; this helps you determine how much technical detail to include and what examples will resonate best.
 2. Adjust Language and Terminology
 3. Focus on Relevance
 4. Provide Visuals by use of diagrams, charts, and screenshots can help make complex ideas clearer for both technical and non-technical audiences.